To buy or to rent? That's the question!

 Anyone thinking of moving has pondered this question “do I buy straight away or move and rent first”?
 There’s really no one correct answer but here’s some of our thoughts.

-We bought straight away.
-It certainly wasn't easy, and it's not for everyone, but it's worked for us.
+When we moved from Sydney to the Gold Coast we bought straight away.
+It certainly wasn't easy, and it's not for everyone, but it worked for us.

 There were a couple of reasons why we decided to purchase rather than rent first:

 The number and quality of the houses available for rent in the area was very poor